-Our net sales increased by 5.2% to \$465.0 million for the year ended December 31, 2014 from \$442.1 million for the year ended December 31, 2013, driven by increases in both international average sales price of 6.8% and total volumes sold of 2.3%, partially offset by a decrease in domestic average sales price of 2.0%.
+Net sales .
+Net sales increased by 4.6% to \$486.4 million for the year ended December 31, 2015 from \$465.0 million for the year ended December 31, 2014, driven by increases in both international average sales price of 3.8% and soda ash volumes sold of 4.2%.
+These positive results were partially offset by a decrease in average domestic sales price of 4.4% during the year 2015 compared to 2014, primarily driven by a change in percentage of volumes sold to customer contracts taking delivery of product at our plant.
+Generally, we sell soda ash on a delivered basis, inclusive of freight, which is included both in net sales and cost of products sold.